Garant94/WeatherApp/README.md

 # WeatherApp
 run `pod install`

-Please use our own `api key` form https://home.openweathermap.org/api_keys and put it into `WeatherApp/WeatherApp/Api/ApiConfig.apiKey`
+Please use our own `api key` from https://home.openweathermap.org/api_keys and put it into `WeatherApp/WeatherApp/Api/ApiConfig.apiKey`